Our River. Our Future.

 We don't have enough water testing kits!

-We need five more water testing kits to support our volunteers to gather consistent monthly data.
+We need nine more water testing kits to support our volunteers to gather consistent monthly data.

 We're raising $3000 for one kit